medialab/minet/README.md

 pip install minet
 ```

+If you need more help to install and use `minet` from scratch, you can head toward [this](./docs/install.md) page.

 ## Cookbook

 To learn how to use `minet` and understand how it may fit your use cases, you should definitely check out our [Cookbook](./cookbook).